India-Venezuela Relations

 - Venezuelan delegations participated in India Energy Week and Business Conclaves.

-- Signed MoU on sharing population-scale digital solutions for digital transformation in 2025.
+- Signed an MoU on sharing population-scale digital solutions for digital transformation in 2025.

 Economic Relations